triggermesh/bumblebee/README.md

-# Transformation prototype
+# CloudEvents Transformation

 Transformation is an addressable CR based on Knative Serving aimed on flexible CloudEvents modifications.
-When you create Transformation object controller creates Knative Service that accepts CloudEvents, applies transformation and replies with new CloudEvent.
+When you create Transformation object controller creates Knative Service that accepts CloudEvents, applies transformation and replies with new CloudEvent or forwards it to another addressable resource.

 Current Transformation engine support following basic operations